 Since the introduction of e-commerce, there was a threat to conversion rates in physical retail.
 However, the O2O strategy gives companies an opportunity to utilise both spaces.
 It has connected the offline services with online spaces, where it draws the audience into physical stores to increase conversion rates.

-Companies are now blended digital and offline channels to also form an entirely new experience for customers regardless of which channel they use.
+Companies are now blending digital and offline channels to also form an entirely new experience for customers regardless of which channel they use.
 Whilst O2O helps manage the customer journey from online discover to offline transactions, phygital allows businesses to recreate IRL experiences in a virtual environment.
-If this aligns more with your goals then head over to our article on why retailers should get phygital.
+If this aligns more with your goals, then head over to our article on why retailers should get phygital.

-Here we highlight a few advantages of the O2O strategy:
+Let’s highlight some advantages of the O2O strategy:

-When brands merge both online and offline channels, it gives them the chance to present themselves to their audience a lot more frequently.
-It can increase the chances of having a larger presence in your market area, and subsequently reaching a larger customer base.
+When brands merge both online and offline channels, it gives them the chance to present themselves to their audience more frequently.
+It can increase the chances of having a larger presence in their market area, and subsequently reaching a larger customer base.

-By being able to connect the dots between the two sale channels, brands have an opportunity to have a bigger presence in the overall market and therefore higher conversion and engagement rates.
+By being able to connect the dots between the two sale channels, brands have an opportunity to have a bigger presence in the overall market, resulting in higher conversion and engagement rates.

 2) Higher Average Order Value